mstocco/mariostoc.co/content/traininglog/20220227-ironman2022-26weeksout.md

 _The Great Trail_ from the _Old Island Highway Interchange_ to the top of the _Golden Heights_ and back.
 Solid workout.
 This route can not be ridden with _"never all that hard"_ as a workout attribute.  _Wolf Hill_ looked to be 800m averaging 17% on the hardest part.
 There was a haymaker of a hill on the way back that I almost broke a tooth while gritting my way over its crest.

+Lots of rolling downhill on the trip back

 Great sleep last night but my left lumbar/glute is still tight and a bit sore.